NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 What visa do I need to move to Slovenia?

-Slovenia introduced its Digital Nomad Visa in November 2025, one of the latest EU member states to do so.
-The visa requires proof of at least €3,200/month net income from foreign sources, is valid for 12 months, and cannot be renewed immediately — applicants must leave Slovenia and wait 6 months before reapplying.
+Slovenia **officially launched its Digital Nomad Visa on 21 November 2025**, becoming one of the latest EU member states to do so.
+The visa requires proof of at least €3,200/month income (= 2× Slovenian average net salary) from foreign sources, is valid for 12 months, and is NON-renewable — applicants must leave Slovenia and wait 6 months before reapplying.
+A notable plus: **immediate family reunification with no waiting period** (uncommon for new DN visas).
 EU/EEA citizens need no visa and may reside and work freely.
 Non-EU nationals seeking longer-term residency can apply for a temporary residence permit linked to employment, family reunification, or study.
 Slovenia has no golden visa or investor residency programme.
+PR after 5 years of continuous legal residence; citizenship after 10 years + Slovenian language test.

 What is healthcare like in Slovenia for expats?